-- Sedentary Lifestyle – A lack of sufficient exercise is a risk factor for the development of Type 2 diabetes.
-Increased activity is a crucial component of good general health, and low physical activity levels also contribute to increased weight, which we know has a significant impact.
+- Sedentary Lifestyle – It’s important to stay active with regular exercise.
+A sedentary lifestyle can lead to being overweight which, as we know, increases your risk of Type 2 diabetes.
 Not sure where to start with getting more active?
 Take a look at our seven sport and fitness activities for older people.

 Personal Alarm Information